🇬🇧 EN

 This entry reflects income from the replacement service, applying the corresponding VAT rate (21%).

-Best practices to avoid problems with the tax authority
+Good practices to avoid problems with the tax authorities

-• Sign a contract each time the vehicle is handed over.
+• Sign a contract each time the vehicle is loaned out.

-• Control internal use to prevent personal use.
+• Internal usage control to prevent personal use.

-• Keep a separate accounting record if there are several uses (sale, rental, replacement).
+• Separate accounting records if there are multiple uses (sale, rental, replacement).

 • Consult the tax adviser if the use or billing model changes.